venkatpachala/CodeTurtle/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+Please follow these steps:

 1. Fork the repository and create a feature branch (`git checkout -b feature/amazing-feature`).
-2. Ensure all 6 evaluation phases pass (`python evals/ri/run_all.py Graphify-Labs/graphify 2400`).
+2. Run the evaluation suite to ensure all phases pass (`python evals/ri/run_all.py Graphify-Labs/graphify 2400`).
-3. Commit your changes with clear, descriptive messages.
+3. Commit your changes with clear, descriptive commit messages.
-4. Open a Pull Request detailing your changes and verification results.
+4. Open a Pull Request with a breakdown of your changes and test results.

----